citrix/monitoring-api/docs/index.md

 1. Download and install the latest version of LinqPad from [http://www.linqpad.net](http://www.linqpad.net/).

-2. Run LinqPad with the appropriate administrative permissions for the XenApp or XenDesktop Site.
+2. Run LinqPad with the appropriate administrative permissions for the XenApp and XenDesktop Site.

 > Tip: the easiest way is to download, install and run on the Delivery Controller.

-1. Click the Add connection link.
+3. Click the Add connection link.

-2. Choose WCF Data Services 5.1 (OData 3) and click **Next**.
+    a.
+To use the OData v3 endpoint, choose WCF Data Services 5.1 (OData 3) and click **Next**.

+    b.
+To use the OData v4 endpoint the first time, click **View More Drivers**, choose the OData V4 Driver, click the **Download and Enable driver** link.
+This adds the Odata 4 driver to the list of available drivers.
+Subsequently, you can select OData 4 and click **Next**.

-3. Enter the data feed URL: http://{dc-host}/Citrix/Monitor/OData/v1/Data (or https: if you are using SSL).
+4. Enter the data feed URL: http://{dc-host}/Citrix/Monitor/OData/<OData endpoint version-v3 or v4>/Data (or https: if you are using SSL).
 If necessary, enter the username and password to access the Delivery Controller.
 Click **OK**.

-4. You can now run LINQ queries against the data feed and export the data as needed.
+5. You can now run LINQ queries against the data feed and export the data as needed.
 For example, right-click Catalogs and choose **Catalogs.Take(100)**.
 This returns the first 100 Catalogs in the database.
 Choose Export&gt;Export to Excel with formatting.

 ## Example 4 – Client Library

-Currently Citrix Monitor Service supports OData protocol V1-V3.
-So when implement the OData consumers with various programming platforms, please select correct client libraries.
+Currently Citrix Monitor Service supports OData protocol V3 and V4.
+So, when implement the OData consumers with various programming platforms, please select correct client libraries.

 ### Example 4.1 – C\#/.NET